What is the Design Review Panel?

 What does the DRP consider?

-- Local Planning Policies;
+- Applicable State and Local Planning Policies;

-- Residential Design Codes, Volume 1 & Volume 2 - Apartments
+- Residential Design Codes, Volume 1 & Volume 2 – Apartments.

-The Town or relevant Responsible Authority is not bound by advice given by the DRP but shall give due regard to the advice provided.
+The Town, or relevant Responsible Authority, is not bound by advice given by the DRP but shall give due regard to the advice provided.
+In providing advice to Council Officers and the applicant, the role of the DRP is to identify:

-- Design strengths;
+• Design strengths;

-- Design weaknesses; and
+• Design weaknesses; and,

-- Opportunities for design improvements and possible alternative options.
+• Opportunities for design improvements and possible alternative options.

 Notes of meeting